Top 10 Rules Of Handball

-Typically there are between 40 and 70 goals scored in total during a game.
+Typically, there are between 40 and 70 goals scored in total during a handball game.
 That’s more than two goals a minute!
-This puts a heavy importance on scoring goals each possession, similar to in basketball.
+National Major League matches can be even more high-scoring, with single-team score totals averaging above 50 goals per match.
+The quick-scoring nature of handball puts a heavy importance on scoring goals during each possession, similar to basketball.

 2. Game Structure

-Handball games are thirty minutes long.
-Each game consists of two periods, each of which are 15 minutes long.
-Between the two periods is a half time which lasts about 15 minutes.
-After half time, the two teams switch sides of the court.
-They also switch benches, which is different from similar sports such as soccer and hockey.
+Handball games are 60 minutes long.
+Each game has periods, each of which is 30 minutes long.
+Between the two periods is halftime, which lasts about 15 minutes.
+After halftime, the two teams switch sides of the court.
+They also switch benches, which is different from similar sports, such as soccer and hockey.

-Regular season games, depending on the league, can end in a tie.
-However, if a decision must be reached there will be an overtime period.
-Overtimes are sudden death, meaning the first goal to be scored is the game winner.
-There can be at most two overtime periods, each of which last five minutes.
+Regular-season games, depending on the league, can end in a tie.
+However, if a decision must be reached, there will be an overtime period.
+Overtimes are sudden death, meaning the first goal to be scored is the game-winner.
+There can be, at most, two overtime periods, each of which lasts 10 minutes (two five-minute halves with a one-minute break in between the halves).
 If there is no winner after the two overtime periods, a shootout is used to decide a winner.
 Shootouts are best of five rounds, with extra rounds if necessary.
 This shootout style is similar to penalty kicks in soccer.

 Dribbling is an important way to move the ball in handball.
-A ball carrier may dribble for as long as he wishes, similar to basketball.
-However, after he stops dribbling he may only take three steps.
+A ball carrier may dribble for as long as they wish, similar to basketball.
+However, after they stop dribbling, a player may only take three steps.
 If the player stops moving after they stop dribbling, they have three seconds to pass or shoot the ball.
 If the player returns to dribbling after they have already stopped, a double dribble infraction is called.

 A throw-in is used to restart play after a ball goes out of bounds.
-This can happen from a ball being thrown or deflected passed the sideline, or hitting the ceiling.
+This can happen from a ball being thrown or deflected past the sideline or hitting the ceiling.
 In either case, there is a dead ball, meaning play stops and the clock freezes.
 Next, a player on the team who did not put the ball out of bounds is awarded a throw-in.

-The player who is awarded the throw-in must stand out of bounds in the place nearest to where the ball went out of play.
+The player making the throw-in must stand out of bounds in the place nearest to where the ball went out of play.
 Players on the other team must stand at least three meters away, in bounds.
 However, if the opposing team’s goal is within three meters of the player executing the throw-in, the defenders may stand within three meters in order to defend their goal.
 Play resumes when the player with the ball passes it inbounds.
-He can not walk in bounds.
+They cannot walk in bounds.

 A free-throw occurs after any interruption by the referee, which usually is a slight infringement by the defending team.
 A free-throw is similar to a free kick in soccer, but it offers much less of an advantage.
 A free-throw is executed from the spot of the foul.
 If that spot is within the free-throw line, the free-throw will take place at the closest point on the free-throw arc.